-The symptoms of stress are often overlooked because they can be so subtle.
+The symptoms of chronic stress are so subtle that we overlook them.
 It’s important to recognize them, though, because only then will you know when the time is right for you to take a break and recharge your mind and body.

 Chronic stress affects your physical and mental health:

 Chronic stress can have a major impact on your health.
-It is important to understand how it works so you can take action from day one if changes need to be made in order to protect your body and mind against stress overload.
+Therefore, it is essential to understand how it works to take action from day one to protect your body and mind against stress overload.

 Chronic stress is the accumulation of small daily experiences that provide a challenge to your mind and body.
 It is figuring out ways you can reduce stress in your life, making sure you have time for yourself every day, getting enough sleep each night, or just taking a break from work on the occasion that will help keep it at bay.

-When stress becomes accumulated, people tend to lose their sense of humor and become cynical or negative in general as opposed to just being stressed out about one specific thing that is causing them grief.
+When stress accumulates, people tend to lose their sense of humor and become cynical or negative instead of just being stressed out about one specific thing causing them grief.
 Allowing these feelings to build up over time will only cause further problems, so it is best to address them before they get out of hand.

 Being aware of the warning signs that accumulated stress may be affecting you will give you an opportunity for early intervention before serious problems occur.